Federal Government Pay Scale Explained: A Complete Guide

 What Is Acting Pay?

 When you temporarily perform the duties of a higher-level position, you receive acting pay at the rate of the higher classification.
-Your acting rate is set at the step in the higher level that gives you at least a pay increase over your substantive (permanent) salary.
+Under the Treasury Board Directive on Terms and Conditions of Employment, your acting (or promotion) rate is set at the step in the higher level that is at least one full step increment above your substantive salary — not just the first step that exceeds it.

 Annual vs. Hourly Rates